Tornadoes of 2025: August 3 (Russia)

-A significant tornado affected the Jewish Autonomous Oblast of Russia, bending several power transmission towers.
-The tornado was rated IF2.
+On August 3, a damaging tornado struck a rural area of the Jewish Autonomous Oblast in Russia's Far East, producing localized but significant infrastructure damage.
+The tornado snapped and uprooted trees and caused structural impacts to utility infrastructure, including the bending and partial collapse of several high-voltage power transmission towers, resulting in temporary power disruptions to nearby communities.
+Light structural and agricultural damage was also reported along the tornado's path.
+Damage surveys and photographic evidence indicated wind intensities consistent with an IF2 rating, making it the strongest documented tornado to occur in the Jewish Autonomous Oblast.
+No fatalities were reported, though emergency crews were dispatched to repair damaged power lines and clear debris following the storm.

 August 25–26 (Typhoon Kajiki)

 Two days of tornadic unrest began late in the evening on August 25, as Typhoon Kajiki made landfall in Vietnam.
 A powerful tornado struck Kim Bảng district in Ninh Bình.
 The tornado, though lasting only a few minutes, caused extensive damage to more than 200 homes and businesses.
 One 88-year-old woman was killed after a wall collapsed onto her, and 14 others were hospitalized with injuries.
 The following day, four additional tornadoes were reported across northern Vietnam.
 In total, the two-day outbreak resulted in at least one fatality and 14 reported injuries.